lisperin/lisperin.github.io/_posts/2019-05-24-cryptography-election-results.md

 candidate's vote count.

 What's a long enough random number?
-A 128-bit random number (i.e. a number picked at random from `2^128` possibilites) should be good enough.
-If a true 128-bit random number is appended to every result text, no matter how low the number of voters/candidates are, the number of permutations is no less than `2^128`.
-This is big enough that even if you had the fastest supercomputer ever built at your disposal, earth itself will be incinerated by the sun before it can compute the result.
+A 128-bit random number (i.e. a number picked at random from 2<sup>128</sup> possibilites) should be good enough.
+If a true 128-bit random number is appended to every result text, no matter how low the number of voters/candidates are, the number of permutations is no less than 2<sup>128</sup>.
+This is big enough that even if you had the all the bitcoin mining hardware in the world at your disposal, Earth itself will be incinerated by the Sun before you can compute the result.

 The problem with random numbers, though, is that generating truly random numbers is hard.
 And it is impossible to generate them from software without an external